Mediha

-Mediha is a 2023 American documentary film, written and directed by Hasan Oswald about Mediha Ibrahim Alhamad, who was kidnapped in the Sinjar massacre and sold into sexual slavery.
+Mediha is a 2023 Kurdish-language American documentary film, written and directed by Hasan Oswald about Mediha Ibrahim Alhamad, who was kidnapped in the Sinjar massacre and sold into sexual slavery.
 Much of the footage in the documentary was filmed by Alhamad.
 It won the Grand Jury Prize at Doc NYC in New York City.

 Plot

 In the summer of 2014, when she was 10 years old, Alhamad and her Yazidi family were kidnapped from their village during the Sinjar massacre in northern Iraq, by Islamic State (IS).
 She was sold into sexual slavery among IS fighters.
 After she was released and living in a camp for internally displaced people in Iraqi Kurdistan, c.
 2019 she met American documentary filmmaker Oswald.
 Oswald gave her a film camera and with it she told her family's story, as well as documented the challenges she faced after captivity.
 Oswald turned her footage into the documentary Mediha.